 Keep on following those lines.
 You want to trace the outline of every major shape you can find, whether it's a light shape or a dark shape or just a line.
 Think of this step as drawing yourself a map to completely uncharted territory.
 The more information you can pack into it now, the less likely you are to get lost down the line.

-Once you're convinced you've drawn enough lines, carefully remove the photo to reveal your work and notice that it is completely unrecognizable for what it is supposed to be.
+Once you're convinced you've drawn enough lines, carefully remove the photo to reveal your work, and notice that it is completely unrecognizable as what it is supposed to be.
 This is okay.
 Do not panic.

 Step 11: Trace and Shade

-Once again, notice that your design is completely unrecognizable for what it is supposed to be.
+Once again, notice that your design is completely unrecognizable as what it is supposed to be.
 Again, do not panic.

 What we're doing from here on out is shading.
 The completely light areas in your design will be sawed out of the pumpkin's flesh in big chunks and completely removed.
 The black areas will remain completely intact, skin and all, while the gray areas will have their skin removed and the flesh thinned out to various thicknesses in order to add the shading and nuances of the original photo.

-Note that this is a completely different technique than simply trying to carve the pumpkin into a convincing three dimensional sculpture.
-Do not try and channel your inner Michelangelo.
-Instead, think Lite Brite on steroids.
-When all is said and done, the pumpkin itself will look very little like the original photo—until you shine a light out of it from the inside to reveal those nuances in shading.
+Note that this is a completely different technique from simply trying to carve the pumpkin into a convincing three-dimensional sculpture.
+Do not try to channel your inner Michelangelo.
+Instead, think Lite-Brite on steroids.
+When all is said and done, the pumpkin itself will look very little like the original photo—until you shine a light out of it from the inside, to reveal those nuances in shading.

 Step 12: Cut Small Holes

-The general rule of thumb for carving a detailed pumpkin is to start from the center and work towards the outside of the design.
-This makes sense: as you carve, you weaken the pumpkin's flesh.
-Weaken it around the edges enough and you might accidentally knock out a piece you intended to leave in when you start working on the middle.
+The general rule of thumb for carving a detailed pumpkin is to start from the center and work toward the outside of the design.
+This makes sense: As you carve, you weaken the pumpkin's flesh.
+Weaken it around the edges enough, and you might accidentally knock out a piece you intended to leave in when you start working on the middle.